Error Processing and Log Monitoring

 You can filter all logs by their source, level, time, and host.

-For more information on logging, refer to Google’s Stackdriver Logging documentation.
+For more information on logging, refer to Google’s Logs Explorer documentation.

 Log summary lines may contain a considerable amount of information but not all of it may be the information you look for most regularly.
 Adding custom fields to log summary lines enables you to see the necessary information highlighted in blue at the beginning of each line, whenever these fields are available for your log entries.